AriFordsham/GHCWiki/wiki-macros.md

 # Trac Macros

 Trac macros are plugins to extend the Trac engine with custom 'functions' written in Python.
 A macro inserts dynamic HTML data in any context supporting [WikiFormatting](wiki-formatting).
+Its syntax is `[[macro-name(optional-arguments)]]`.

-Another kind of macros are [WikiProcessors](wiki-processors).
-They typically deal with alternate markup formats and representation of larger blocks of information (like source code highlighting).
+The [WikiProcessors](wiki-processors) are another kind of macros.
+They typically deal with alternate markup formats and transformation of larger "blocks" of information (like source code highlighting).
+They are used for processing the multiline `{{{#!wiki-processor-name ... }}}` blocks.

 ## Using Macros